-(NOTE: Instead of creating a new post for each Super Bowl, I’m just updating and revising this original post every year)
+(NOTE: Instead of creating a new post for each Super Bowl, I’m just updating and revising original post every year)

 Friday is one of the days my Intermediate English class spends a period in the computer lab, and I thought it would be a good opportunity for them to spend a few minutes learning about the Super Bowl (which is being played on Sunday).

 Here are my picks for The Best Sites Where ELL’s Can Learn About The Super Bowl: